chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 After that time, we encourage developers to test their new sites in Chrome to ensure that their new domain does not trigger warnings.

-If you would like to request a review, please fill out a [request](https://forms.gle/BxV3JGbCbRjucDxq6).
+If you are unable to use the automated process above, and would like to request a manual review, please fill out a manual review [request](https://forms.gle/BxV3JGbCbRjucDxq6).